sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 ---
 _Using the TIG stack to consume and visualize MDT_

+In this post I’m going to cover model-driven telemetry.
+I’ll first define it and give some explanation of some of the details, then I’ll describe the software stack you’d need to consume and visualize the telemetric data.
+I’ll also walk through a lab I built recently.
+I’ll show how to configure MDT on IOS-XE, host to (not) set up a TIG stack on Ubuntu, and how to get the data into Grafana for easy visualization.

 ## Model-driven Telemetry

 Model-driven telemetry or MDT is streamed or polled operational data from systems structured by a certain data model.
 Streamed data is emitted from a system and transported to a receiver either when something changes or at an interval.
 Polled data is retrieved by a receiver from a system at an interval.
 A data model describes how data is represented and accessed.